ranja-sarkar/Demand_curve/README.md

 # Retail Data

 The **retail sales data of a store** typically shows the price per unit - PPU, volume of sales, and profit earned across stores in cities of states (region/country).
 One can investigate the **demand curve** (price & quantity relationship) of a product across states.
+In econometrics, a log-log model is a regression model where both the dependent and independent variables are transformed using (natural) logarithms.
+This transformation allows for interpretation of coefficients as elasticities, representing the percentage change in the dependent variable for a 1% change in the independent variable.

 Demand curves can be used either for an individual consumer or for all consumers in a particular market (market demand curve).

 <img width="359" alt="image" src="https://github.com/ranja-sarkar/SuperStoreSales/assets/101544669/97913eca-24db-4065-a946-81d3b651767f">